• Recipes

 Manchow Soup is fiery, crunchy, and comforting, a bowl that brings together India’s love for bold spices and the charm of Chinese cooking.
 It’s a street food classic that feels both nostalgic and exciting.

-If you try this Manchow Soup, let me know how it went in the comments.
+If you give this a try, let me know what you think in the comments.
 And if you enjoy Indo-Chinese cooking, follow Beyond Chutney for more:

 👉 Instagram